 Both recipes should last you for a few months but if you live in the tropics, keep them in the fridge as they have no preservatives.

 Are you still buying commercial mouthwash?
 Well, you can save heaps of money and help the environment by doing your own.
 We have simply switched to water & clove essential oil and my gums are healthier than ever!
 Even the dentist made a comment about them.
-If you’d like to experiment further, here is a great recipe by @kb_abode (photo credit).
+If you’d like to experiment further, here is a great recipe by @kb_abode (Instagram – photo credit).

 I found two good recipes, one is with arrow root but that is usually not an essential item in the home, so the next recipe with have corn starch instead, which is an ingredients mostly available in every household.

-This is our collection for easy DIY zero waste beauty recipes for a plastic free bathroom.
-We’ll add more as we find good ones!
+This is our collection for easy DIY zero-waste beauty recipes for a plastic free bathroom.
+Find more amazing DIY recipes on the Biome site.

 Are you also a very busy person and don’t have the time to make all of your beauty products?
 Or you make a few at times but like to purchase sustainable zero waste & Australian made beauty products that don’t cost the earth?

-Here they are, browse our shop for zero waste beauty products.
+Here they are, browse our directory for plastic-free beauty products.